 - cook ahead and reheat- cook a big batch of this stew on the weekend and reheat for easy lunches or dinners.

-- store in the fridge for up to 4 days or the freezer for up to 3 months
+- store in an airtight container in the fridge for up to 4 days or the freezer for up to 3 months

 - I like storing the cooked stew in a 2 cup glass meal prep containers or a meal mug